idlesong/CuteERP/readme.md

    - invoice, packing_list
    - overview report
    - ship confirmation
    - ship status input
-1. preorders(shipment)
+   - invoiced/shipped orders can't edit, use reverse order to handle
+1. preorders(only forecast, not act as real order data?)
    - used for forecast. easy to edit and reschedule, act like sales orders(shipment).
+   - be cleaned every month
-   - can turn to real customer orders, if match.
+   - can turn to real customer orders, if match?
    - order_kind: preorders
-1. prices
+1. delivery
-   - set_price: (part_number /quantity /price / dist_customer / released_at(key))
-     - batch view (like price list excel)
-       - batch view all the same released date(default: latest)
-       - show/input/update set_price in step quantities
-       - step order quantity set in settings
-         - setting: name: order_quantity_OEM1, value: 1000, note: released_date
-       - item.set_price(quantity)
-       - batch input; batch achieve
-     - support assembled set_price:
-       - assembled set_price is a basic set_price, but with base, extra nformation
-   - prices(customer prices)
-     - released_at(confirmed)
-     - order_quantity
-     - condition(remarks for quotation?)
-     - status(approved/outdated)
-     - support assembled price:
-       - assembled price is a basic price, but with base, extra nformation
-   - price request
-     - auto fillin related set_price according to sales_channel(ODM/OEM) & order_quantity
-     - special price need approved
-     - when approved, price status set approved, and inactive old price
-     - status: approved, stared, achived; hide achived prices
-   - quotation
-     - has many customer prices (with order_quantity(codition) & remarks)
-     - quotation remarks(can modify freely)
-     - quotation number
+   - re-schedule: delivery_plan date change freely.
+   - auto highlight outdated so when delivery_plan < Time.now.
+   - fixed date: when delivery, set delivery_plan = delivery_date, then fixed.

+### Admin: overview of active Orders
 1. Sales Rolling Forecast view is *Main View*(admin)
    - All customer orders(with preorders) together in a year forecast overview
-     - sort by shipped, open-orders, and preorders.
+     - sort by shipped, open-orders, and preorders. with dispatch schedule
      - Customers orders view, sort by:
-       - sales type: ODM, OEM(inter-company), Re-sell
+       - sales type: ODM, OEM, internal, Re-sell
        - product group: Digital_baseband, RF, PA, Vocoder,
        - territoreis: KR, ExFJ, FJ
        - customers